dccircuit/IGME-235-Fall-2019/exercises/tetris-grid.md

     However, in the 2nd week (Session 2-3), we've already brought up one other style sheet that BUILDS on Normalize, and that's Bootstrap Reboot.
 Here's your chance to compare all three:

-3. All three are linked to your starter code in the css directory...
+3. We've already downloaded and added all three to your CSS directory.
+They are ready to link to your starter code...
 Just uncomment each one one-at-a-time and compare what they do to your starting page.
-Select one to keep working with for the rest of the exercise.
+Let's select "Bootstrap Reboot" to keep working with for the rest of the exercise.

 4. You should probably apply a little margin to the `<body>` tag.
 Maybe 1rem?
 Nobody likes words bumping up against the edge of something else.